sarbal/BINF_tut/lessons/python_basics.md

 ### Casting
 - Casting is converting certain values for certain datatypes to other datatypes
-- Convert a string to a boolean with "bool"
+- Convert a string to a boolean with `bool`

 ```
 tmpstr = "Hello"